alexandersandberg/alexandersandberg.com/Content/now.md

 ## Balance 2

-The private beta is live and I'm making good progress towards the official release of Balance 2.
-If everything goes as planned, I hope to align the release with Apple's release of macOS 26, to hopefully increase my chances of getting featured in the App Store.
+The complete redesign and rewrite of Balance is finally live!
+I wrote [a short article about it](/articles/balance-2/).

 ## Increasing indie MRR